tum-gis/citygml-change-detection/README.md

 The application consists of three part: mapping, matching and updating CityGML datasets.
 Each of these steps can be configured to run in stand-alone mode (see [Controller.java](src/main/java/controller/Controller.java)).

-For example, if the matching and updating process are deactived in [Default.txt](saved_settings/Default.txt), then only the mapping process is executed.
+For example, if the matching and updating process are deactivated in [Default.txt](saved_settings/Default.txt), then only the mapping process is executed.
 On the other hand, for an existing database, the mapping process can be skipped.
 The same applies for an existing database with edit operations already attached, both the mapping and matching process can be skipped, so that only the updating process is applied.

 At the end of each run session, the application summarizes the statistics of created graph database containing node labels and their frequencies in descending order.
 A summary of attached edit operations (if available) is also shown together with their contents and locations.
 In case the updating process is activated, the WFS HTTP POST contents and the corresponding server responses are also displayed.